Vedic Sanskrit grammar: Aorist system

-The aorist system includes aorist proper (with past indicative meaning, e.g. abhūs 'you were') and some of the forms of the ancient injunctive (used almost exclusively with mā in prohibitions, e.g. mā bhūs 'don't be').
+The aorist system includes aorist proper (with a proximal perfect past indicative meaning, e.g. akārṣīḥ 'you have done' or 'you did (just now)') and some of the forms of the ancient injunctive (used almost exclusively with mā in prohibitions, e.g. mā bhūḥ 'don't be').
 The principal distinction of the two is presence/absence of an augment – a- prefixed to the stem.
+The Aorist also had subjunctive, imperative, and optative forms.
+Of these, only the optative was preserved in Classical, forming the benedictive (also called the precative) mood.

 The aorist system stem actually has three different formations: the simple aorist, the reduplicating aorist (semantically related to the causative verb), and the sibilant aorist.
 The simple aorist is taken directly from the root stem (e.g. bhū-: a-bhū-t 'he was').
 The reduplicating aorist involves reduplication as well as vowel reduction of the stem.
 The sibilant aorist is formed with the suffixation of s to the stem.
 The sibilant aorist by itself has four formations: